 Below are players I'll be targeting on the waiver wire this week.
-As usual, I'm using the approximately 50-percent ownership threshold at Yahoo to determine who is allowed on the list.
+As usual, I'm using the 50ish% ownership threshold at Yahoo to determine who is allowed on the list.

 Players are listed in the order I would assign waiver priority for each position.

 Henry has lost the lead back job, so now is the time to grab him!
 Thankfully, he hasn't lost his goal-line work, and now that Marcus Mariota appears to be healthy and the offense is working, Henry should continue to see goal-line opportunities.
 Henry will likely remain touchdown dependent, but a rising tide lifts all boats.

 Coach Doug Pederson says that Adams is going to see more work moving forward, and that's good news, as Adams already led the team in work his last game.
 He will need the offense to get back on track, but we know the Eagles have the players, so Adams should be in line for goal-line work soon.